The Support at Home program (launched on 1 November 2025): The next stage of aged care

 A major improvement is the stronger focus on clinical care.

-Nursing and allied health services will be easier to access, and providers will have clearer guidelines for delivering them.
+Nursing and allied health services should be easier to access, and providers should have clearer guidelines for delivering them.

 The program also invests more in early intervention and restorative care.
-This will support people to stay mobile, independent, and active in their homes for longer.
+This supports people to stay mobile, independent, and active in their homes for longer.

 Care planning and management

-This replaces much of the current administrative complexity of HCP providers.
+This replaces much of the administrative complexity of HCP providers.

-Around 10% of each person's budget will automatically go to care management.
+Around 10% of each person's budget automatically goes to care management.
 This ensures ongoing oversight and regular updates to your care plan, helping to adjust supports quickly when your needs change.

 Costs, pricing, and consumer protections

-Government subsidies will remain a central part of the Support at Home program.
+Government subsidies remain a central part of the Support at Home program.

-However, as with current systems, individuals may still contribute to the cost of their care depending on income and the services they use.
+However, as with previous systems, individuals may still contribute to the cost of their care depending on income and the services they use.

-One of the biggest consumer reforms is the introduction of price caps and clearer fee rules, starting on 1 July 2026.
+One of the biggest consumer reforms was the introduction of price caps and clearer fee rules, starting on 1 July 2026.

-The government has also confirmed a lifetime cap on income-tested fees.
+The government has also confirmed lifetime caps on income-tested fees.
 This is a legal safeguard ensuring that no one pays more than a set total amount for their care throughout their lifetime.

 These measures aim to make aged care pricing more transparent and predictable.
 They will reduce unexpected costs for older Australians and their families.